arturryzhikh/SkyengApiDemo/README.md

 # SkyengApiDemo

-SkyengApiDemo is an app that allows people to search words and phrases and get their meanings to translate
+SkyengApiDemo is an app that allows people to search words and phrases and get their meanings to translate\

+I used mvvm + DIY bindings for maiin architecture\
+Realm to store data\
+Memento,Builder,Delegation,Coordinator design paterns.